-- POWERFIL® spreads the mowed material throughout the interior of the grass catcher by an oscillating delivery spout. - RIGHT HAND (RH) refers to the right-hand side of the tractor when the operator is seated facing forward in the tractor seat. - SIDE DISCHARGE (SD) discharges mowed material from the right side of the mower deck. - STEERING LEVERS steer the tractor by controlling the two transaxles. - TRACTOR is the prime mover, including the engine, drivetrain, operator seat, and controls to operate the mower. - TRANSAXLE transmits and controls power from the ground drive belt to the main drive wheel. - TRANSAXLE LOCKOUT ARMS release the transaxles to permit freewheeling the tractor.
+- POWERFIL® spreads the mowed material throughout the interior of the grass catcher by an oscillating delivery spout. - RIGHT HAND (RH) refers to the right-hand side of the tractor when the operator is seated facing forward in the tractor seat. - SIDE DISCHARGE (SD) discharges mowed material from the right side of the mower deck. - SOFT START is an electronic module that smoothly engages the electric blade clutch. - STEERING LEVERS steer the tractor by controlling the two transaxles. - TRACTOR is the prime mover, including the engine, drivetrain, operator seat, and controls to operate the mower. - TRANSAXLE transmits and controls power from the ground drive belt to the main drive wheel. - TRANSAXLE LOCKOUT ARMS release the transaxles to permit freewheeling the tractor.